csswizardry/csswizardry.github.com/_posts/2025-02-10-html-is-not-a-programming-language.md

 [a good living](/services/)!

 I adore HTML, but I don’t think it counts as a programming language at all.
-And that’s fine—it doesn’t need to.
+And that’s fine — it doesn’t need to.

 If you think differently to me, if you can make the definition of _programming language_ fit, that’s absolutely fine.
 But, colloquially, I don’t think it’s